Fellows of DIA

 E. Stewart Geary

-Alberto Grignolo, PhD is a Corporate Vice President at Parexel, and established the firm's Japan Consulting Services during a two-year assignment in Tokyo.
-Dr. Grignolo has served as an adviser on human subject protection in clinical trials to the Institute of Medicine of the National Academy of Sciences, on the first Executive Committee of the Clinical Trials Transformation Initiative, as Chairman of the Regulatory Affairs Professional Society, and as President of FIDIA Pharmaceutical Corporation.
-He is a DIA Fellow, Editor-in-Chief of DIA's digital magazine Global Forum, and serves on the faculty of DIA's Regulatory Affairs: The IND, NDA, and Post-Marketing training course, which he has taught in Japan, China, Korea, Europe, and the US.
+Alberto Grignolo, Ph.D.
+FDIA is Corporate Vice President, Corporate Strategy and Thought Leadership at Parexel, and established the Company's Japan Regulatory Consulting Services during a two-year assignment in Tokyo.
+He is a champion of Diversity, Equity and Inclusion within and outside Parexel.
+Dr. Grignolo served as Chairman of the Regulatory Affairs Professional Society, and as President of FIDIA Pharmaceutical Corporation.
+He is a DIA Fellow, the Editor-in-Chief of DIA's digital magazine Global Forum, and served for two decades on the faculty of DIA's Regulatory Affairs: The IND, NDA, and Post-Marketing Training Course, which he taught in Japan, China, Korea, Europe, and the US.

 Yves Juillet, MD, is the Secretary General of the Foundation of the French Academy of Medicine.
 He is a Member of the Academy of Medicine of France and Past President of the National Academy of Pharmacy.
 He was Chair of the EFPIA Scientific Technical and Regulatory Policy Committee, and also served as Chairman of the IFPMA Regulatory Policy and Technical Standards Committee.
 Dr. Juillet represented European industry as a Member of the ICH Steering Committee, co-chaired the ICH Global Cooperation Group, and was a Member of the official Registration Committee, and Transparency and Post-Marketing Committees, of the French Health Ministry.
 He is a Fellow of DIA and was the first DIA Board President from Europe.